 There are so many sweet treats associated with the holiday season that I occasionally like to come up with some less-sugary options.
 These pretzel bites might not win a beauty contest but they are so easy – they’re the perfect kid-friendly project and offer up a great sweet-salty-crunchy-chewy taste.
 It’s a versatile treat too; you can make them with gluten-free pretzels which are now readily available at large grocery stores or health food emporiums.
 Use your favourite dried fruit, or a combination of several for a more intriguing flavour; you can also use mint chocolate chips if that’s appealing to your tastebuds.
 I usually divide the crushed pretzels and fruit in half and melt half-batches of white and dark chocolate so I can package up two kinds of treats together.
+If you enjoy these treats then you are sure to love my salted caramel pretzel bark too.

 - 1 ¼ cups (300 mL) white, milk or dark chocolate chips